Why do we test?

 Rapid Software Testing (RST) — the approach we use—is all about fulfilling that purpose.
 It is a responsible approach to software testing, centered around people who do testing and people who need it done.
 RST is a methodology (in the sense of “a system of methods”) that embraces tools (of which “automation” is only one kind).
 While tools are essential, in RST tools aren’t at the centre of testing.

 RST is a human-centred approach, focusing on the mindset and the skill set of skilled technical people.
-Co-authored by James Bach and Michael Bolton, RST is designed to help people to learn quickly under conditions of uncertainty, and to perform the fastest, least expensive testing that still completely fulfills the mission.
+Co-authored by James Bach and Michael Bolton, RST is designed to help people to learn quickly under conditions of uncertainty.
+In practice, RST is targeted towards performing the fastest, least expensive work that completely fulfills testing’s most important mission: finding problems that matter before it’s too late.

 In RST classes, testers develop skill in evaluating the product by learning about it through exploration and experimentation—and then editing, narrating, and justifying the testing story.
 Testers learn to describe the status of the product, the state and progress of the testing work.
 We teach heuristics, models, critical thinking, and ways of using tools to make testing faster, easier, and more effective.